twilio/workshop/docs/callin.rst

         <Enqueue action="/dequeue-logic">radio-callin-queue</Enqueue>
     </Response>

-Twilio will fetch the ``action`` url and execute the TwiML received on the caller's end before he or she is bridged to the other call.
+Twilio will fetch the ``action`` URL and execute the TwiML received on the caller's end before he or she is bridged to the other call.